charliewrede/charliewrede.github.io/README.md

 # charliewrede.portfolio.github.io
-This is my environmental portfolio!
+This is my professional portfolio!